Meet our Team

 Jody Freeman

 Professor Freeman is the Archibald Cox Professor at Harvard Law School and a leading expert on administrative law and environmental law.
 She is the founding director of Harvard Law School’s Environmental & Energy Law Program and established the Law School’s Emmett Environmental Law and Policy Clinic.
 Professor Freeman served as Counselor for Energy and Climate Change in the Obama White House in 2009-2010 and worked with the Biden transition team on its climate action plan.
 A new edition of her landmark book, Global Climate Change and U.S. Law (edited with Mike Gerrard and Mike Burger) was published in January 2023.
-She serves as an independent director on the board of ConocoPhillips, advising the company on climate change and the clean energy transition, and in 2023 was named to the climate advisory board of Norges Bank Investment Management, which manages the Norwegian sovereign wealth fund, to help implement and refine the fund’s climate action plan to drive positive change.
+She serves on the climate advisory board of Norges Bank Investment Management, which manages the Norwegian sovereign wealth fund, to help implement and refine the fund’s climate action plan to drive positive change.
+She formerly served on the board of the Electric Power Research Institute and as an independent director of ConocoPhillips.
 She is part of three university-wide climate research clusters sponsored by Harvard’s new Salata Institute for Climate and Sustainability to accelerate climate solutions, focused on corporate net-zero commitments, methane reduction, and strengthening communities for the energy transition.
 She teaches courses in administrative law, climate and energy law, legislation and regulation, and environmental law.

 Jody’s Faculty Profile